khadas/khadas_docs/linux/source/vim1/WiringPi-Python.md

 ```

 ## Notes
-If you need to use the special pin functions of WiringPi-Python, you'll need to confirm that the corresponding configuration is enabled in the dtb file.
+* If you need to use the special pin functions of WiringPi-Python, you'll need to confirm that the corresponding configuration is enabled in the dts file.
-WiringPi-Python itself includes many functions, not limited to controlling the output of GPIO pins and reading pin levels.
-This is only a simple introduction and users should explore additional functions by themselves.
+* WiringPi-Python itself includes many functions, not limited to controlling the output of GPIO pins and reading pin levels.
+This is only a simple introduction, and you can explore more by yourself.